tyabus/xash3d/README.md

 multiplayer mods should work just fine, but keep in mind that some features may not work at all
 or work not exactly the way they do in the GoldSource Engine.

-This is a unnamed (for now) fork of Xash3D FWGS Engine (Old one), which aims on improving and bugfixing the original codebase.
+Xash3D-NG is a fork of Xash3D FWGS Engine (Old one) which itself is based on Xash3D by Uncle Mike, this fork aims on improving and bugfixing the original FWGS codebase.

 - [Building and running the engine](https://github.com/FWGS/xash3d/wiki/Building-and-running)
 - [Installing and setting up the server on Debian/Ubuntu Linux](https://github.com/FWGS/xash3d/wiki/How-to-set-up-a-Xash3D-Dedicated-Server-on-Debian-Ubuntu-Linux)